Is India Safe for Women? (written by a solo female traveller)

 So yes, India is safe for female travellers – as safe as many other countries anyway, as long as you take some precautions.

-Solo female travel is very common in India now – it's easy to meet people, especially if you start somewhere tamer like Goa or Himachal Pradesh - and then get more adventurous when you get used to things.
+Solo female travel is very common in India now, there is a solid tourist infrastructure, and it's easy to meet people, especially if you start somewhere 'tamer.'

 I hope this guide answers your questions on whether India is safe for female travellers – if you have any specific questions hit the comments!